KesMath/.CS_Window_Applications/README.md

 ## COUNTERMEASURES IF INFECTED
 Aside from the obvious file removal, if infected, you can painstakingly type out your address when performing a transaction, or simply copy the address in parts.
+The latter being the most efficient option.